MaterializeInc/materialize/doc/developer/design/20230126_designs_reviews.md

 Designs in Notion do not achieve this goal.

 The most important aspect is that this process provides a benefit to the engineer and the company.
-It allows to create confidence that their work fits into the overall architecture and that dependencies are surfaced.
+It allows us to create confidence that their work fits into the overall architecture and that dependencies are surfaced.
 Additionally, a good design document serves as a point-in-time documentation, helping others understand trade-offs and seemingly odd choices.

 # Reference explanation